allyelvis/BusinessManagementSystem/README.md

 ## Contact

-For any questions or feedback, please contact [yourname@example.com].
+For any questions or feedback, please contact [allyelvis6569@gmail com].